zhiwen10/YE-et-al-2023-spirals/README.md

 ## Data download
-The raw and preprocessed data are shared on figshare.
+The raw and preprocessed data are divided into 3 parts, and shared on figshare.
+They are all listed on this page with DOI: https://doi.org/10.6084/m9.figshare.27850707

+You can also find the 3 parts seperately below.

 Part1/3: https://doi.org/10.6084/m9.figshare.25884259